-The Democracy at Work Institute was originally conceived as an educational project of the US Federation of Worker Cooperatives.
-It was created for the purpose of developing resources and supporting cooperative development.
+The Democracy at Work Institute was originally conceived as an educational project of the U.S. Federation of Worker Cooperatives.
+It was created to develop resources and supporting cooperative development.
 It did that quite successfully at a small scale for several years, undertaking projects like the Worker Cooperative Document Library and the Democracy at Work Network (DAWN) of peer advisors.
 These projects built capacity, leadership and resources and earned the US Federation a reputation for being effective and innovative leaders in the field of worker cooperative development and support.

-The US Federation of Worker Cooperatives and Democracy at Work Institute are affiliated organizations that undertake distinct but related work to build the worker cooperative movement in the U.S. The USFWC is a grassroots-funded membership organization that advocates for and provides benefits to its member worker cooperatives.
+The U.S. Federation of Worker Cooperatives (USFWC) and Democracy at Work Institute are affiliated organizations that undertake distinct but related work to build the worker cooperative movement in the U.S. The USFWC is a grassroots-funded membership organization that advocates for and provides benefits to its member worker cooperatives.
 The Democracy at Work Institute is a grant-funded think-and-do tank that provides education and research to the public, developing the resources, capacity and conditions that support growth.
 Its activities are guided by the current and future needs of the worker cooperative movement, and intended to support low-income people to create and sustain worker cooperatives that build wealth in communities exploited and abandoned by traditional business models.

 Sustainability & Funding Philosophy